ircbloqcc/ircbloq-desktop/CHANGE.md

     4. Disable the edit button in the menu bar in upload mode.
     5. Optimize and reduce the file size of external resources.
     6. Merge the installation files for the 32-bit and 64-bit versions of the windows version.
-    7. When saving a project without a hardware device, convert it to a format supported by scratch3, so that scratch3 can open the pure scratch project created by openblock.
-(The save format is still .ob but scratch can be forced to open)
+    7. When saving a project without a hardware device, convert it to a format supported by scratch3, so that scratch3 can open the pure scratch project created by ircbloq.
+(The save format is still .ib but scratch can be forced to open)

 - **Fix bug**